intel-iot-roadshow/roadshow-docs/docs/ide_setup/eclipse/setup.md

 The Intel® IoT Developer Kit ("dev kit") lets you create and test applications on Intel® IoT platforms.
 The Eclipse IDE distributed with the dev kit facilitates writing IoT applications in C and C++.

-This document will guide you through installing the Eclipse IDE distributed with the Intel® IoT Developer Kit on either the Intel® Galileo or the Intel® Edison.
+This document will guide you through installing the Eclipse IDE distributed with the Intel® IoT Developer Kit for Intel® Edison development.

 <!-- <div id="related-videos" class="callout video">
 * [Set Up Intel IoT Dev Kit Eclipse – Part 1: Installation](https://software.intel.com/en-us/videos/set-up-intel-iot-dev-kit-eclipse-part-1-installation)